BattletechModders/IRTweaks/README.md

 # IRTweaks
 This is a mod for the [HBS BattleTech](http://battletechgame.com/) game that includes a variety of tweaks, changes, and modifications to the base game.
 A wide range of effects is covered, and all of the options can be selectively enabled.
-A short summary of the features includes:
+A short summary of the features is provided below.
+You can enable or disable each tweak in `mod.json` by setting the appropriate `Fixes` value to true or false.

+* **AlternativeMechNamingStyle**: Used by RogueTech to set unique naming styles consistent with the **LowVisiblity** mod.
+No other systems should use this.
+* **BuildingDamageColorChange**: Changes the floating damage on buildings to be dark blue to distinguish this damage type.
+Thanks to **Gnivler** for this fix!
 * **BraceOnMeleeWithJuggernaut**: If a pilot has the Guts 8 ability (typically Juggernaut), braces the unit after a melee or DFA attack.
 A direct copy of [RealityMachina's Better-Juggernaut](https://github.com/RealityMachina/Better-Juggernaut).
-* **Bulk Purchasing**: Provides buttons and keyboard shortcuts that allow bulk purchasing and selling of items in the store.
+* **BulkPurchasing**: Provides buttons and keyboard shortcuts that allow bulk purchasing and selling of items in the store.
+* **CalledShotTweaks**: The modifier for called shots (aka offensive push) is driven by the pilot's tactics skill, ability, and pilot tags.
+It can also be influenced by gear.
+Options allow disabling the ability to called shot
 * **Combat Log**: Provides an in-game log that captures text from floaties and preserves them in a readable format.
-* **Campaign Disabler**: Disables the HBS campaign button, to prevent errors with various mod packs.
+* **DisableCampaign**: Disables the HBS campaign button, to prevent errors with various mod packs.
-* **Combat Saves Disabler**: Combat saves are prone to errors during vanilla gameplay, but especially so during modded gameplay.
+* **DisableCombatRestarts**: Mission restarts lead to corruption at the salvage screen in vanilla, and especially in a modded game.
 This disables the UI selection that allows in-combat saves to be made.
+* **DisableCombatSaves**: Combat saves are prone to errors during vanilla gameplay, but especially so during modded gameplay.
+This disables the UI selection that allows in-combat saves to be made.
-* **Multiplayer Hash Disabler**: Disables a mod-hash calculated on startup that's only used to validate multiplayer games are compatible.
+* **DisableMPHashCalculation**: Disables a mod-hash calculated on startup that's only used to validate multiplayer games are compatible.
 Saves 2-3s of load time.
-* **Extended Stats**: Allows pilots to be assigned Statistic values above the normal bounds of 1-10.
+* **ExtendedStats**: Allows pilots to be assigned Statistic values above the normal bounds of 1-10.
-* **Flexible Sensor Lock**: Using a Sensor Lock action does not count as movement or firing.
+* **FlexibleSensorLock**: Using a Sensor Lock action does not count as movement or firing.
 This allows it to be combined with actions in a unit's activation.
-* **Nuanced Called Shot Modifier**: The modifier for called shots (aka offensive push) is driven by the pilot's tactics skill, ability, and pilot tags.
-It can also be influenced by gear.
+* **MechbayLayoutFix**: Moves a few UI elements in the mechbay to work better in a MechEngineer based mod.
+Thanks to Tiraxx for the idea!
+* **MultiTargetStat**: This allows units to gain the Multi-Target ability from a Statistic, which can be applied via effects.
+* **PainTolerance**: Provides Guts-based resistance to injuries.
+See below for details.
+* **PathfinderTeamFix**: Mission Control introduces pathfinding units that have no Team associated with them.
+This breaks some mods, which this fix remediates.
 * **Random Start by Difficulty Menu**: Allows an option in the new-game difficulty menu to be associated with user-created lists of starting mechs.
-* **Restrict Called Shots to Head**: You can only select the head on a called shot if the target is shutdown, prone, or you have special equipment.
+* **ReduceSaveCompression**: By default the game is setup to use an aggressive compression on save game files.
+This slows down game load.
+By setting this to true saves will use more space on disk but load faster.
+Thanks to **Gnivler** for this fix!
 * **ShowAllArgoUpgrades**: Shows all available argo upgrades, instead of hiding the ones that require additional unlocks.
 * **SimGameDifficultyLabelsReplacer**: Allows customization of the labels on the 'difficulty' bar when you start a new career or campaign game.
+* **SkirmishAlwaysUnlimited**: This allows you to drop from Skirmish even if your lances violate the limits of the currently selected operation type.
 * **SkirmishReset**: This fix is a modder's resource.
 Skirmish saves the mechDefs that were customized, which can result in an ever-spinny when itemDefs are changed or mods are disabled.
 When enabled, this fix will always reset the Skirmish lances and mech definitions to the base state by deleting all customizations.
 * **SkipDeleteSavePopup**: Disables the 'are you sure' prompt when you delete save games.
 * **Spawn Protection**: Provides high evasion, braced, and guarded status to units when they spawn.
 This can prevent first-turn damage during mission start, or to reinforcements that spawn close to the player.
+* **Streamlined Main Menu**: This tweaks the layout of the main Argo UI to move the most commonly accessed buttons directly to the sidebar.
+* **Urban Explosions Fix**: This corrects a subtle bug in HBS code that causes exploding buildings to not sequence properly.
+Unfortunately enabling this fix makes buildings take significantly longer to be destroyed.
+This will be improved in a future fix.
 * **Weapon Tooltips**: Modifies the weapon tooltips to more accurately report damage when a weapon uses extensions provided by [CustomAmmoCategories](https://github.com/CMiSSioN/CustomAmmoCategories).

 This mod replaces the following mods, which used to be stand-alone: